 The first sprouts of our future allotment wildflower meadow popped their heads out of the soil over the weekend.
 Tiny and perfect with their fragile baby green leaves and representing more than sixty varieties of flowers and grasses, these tiny seedlings will germinate and grow for the next month or so and then bunk down over the winter as small plants.
 Once the warmer days of spring arrive they’ll shoot up like rockets and if all goes to plan we’ll have an insect-friendly patch of willowy grass and cheerful blossoms by next summer.

-Wildflower meadows are becoming quite the rage these days with both gardeners and farmers the world over.
+Wildflower meadows are becoming quite popular with both gardeners and regenerative farmers the world over.
 Delightful in their sweet-shop-like variety of colour and scent, they are low-maintenance, attract beneficial insects, and help promote plant diversity.
 They can also be an eco-friendly yet practical way to seed fields used as pasture or left fallow.
 Being that their only essential care factor is that they are grazed or cut a couple of times a year makes them ideal for grazing animals or for harvesting as hay.
 And with so many varieties of grass, clover and succulent petals they must make for contented livestock as well as healthy wildlife.

 Though pastures surround our allotment and cows are frequently seen eye-balling our cabbages from over the fence, there is no intention on our side to ever invite them in to our own meadow.
 Our goal is to instead create a habitat for wildlife, especially insects beneficial to organic gardening.
 Restricting the use of pesticides and herbicides in our allotment makes for healthy produce but much more work on the gardener’s part.